Can I Enjoy It? My Harry Potter 180

 I don't think that I said there's no witchcraft in the stories, rather that 1) what happens at the end involves a "magic" that is more similar to the miracles of the Resurrection and salvation story than anything to do with wands and wishes, and 2) the spells and "witchcraft" depicted here are made-up, fictional, more like special skills, very much like the "Force magic" used by Jedi Knights, very much like the mutant powers exhibited by the X-Men.
 And in all these cases, the powers are something one is born with and must decide whether to use for good, not something someone seeks out, not what one would encounter if one were a practicing witch.
 As one spokesperson for Wicca stated, "Harry Potter is to Wicca what Luke Skywalker is to Christianity."
 Not exactly a close connection.

 As to the question of whether or not I and others have "read into" the books elements we wanted to see, all I can say is that it would have taken a lot to make me do the 180 I did... and that those elements were indeed present; the very things that caused me to laugh out loud and shake my head at times.
 And in any case, the world of literary criticism is all about the worldview lenses we all bring with us to texts.
-I once had a conversation with someone who was upset that I'd cherished Shel Silverstein's The Giving Tree because in her view it was not "a Christian book."
+I once had a conversation with someone who was bothered that I'd cherished Shel Silverstein's The Giving Tree because in her view it was not "a Christian book."
 I had no answer to that, only to what I'd seen in it:

 Complete love to the point of emptying.
 Unquestioning sacrifice, even for someone who isn't appreciating or understanding what they've been given...
 An entering into final rest fearing not death...

 That's also what I found, and so much more, when I read Harry Potter, which far outstripped the fact that to tell the story the author created a secret world where people with special abilities gather, and happened to call these special skills "wizardry."